ThibautGery/docker-logging-example/article.md

 Run it
 ------

-Your system will collect your logs from your application and send it to Elasticsearch.
+Your system will collect your logs from your application and send them to Elasticsearch.
 The Docker engine will require to have Fluentd up and running to start your container.

 Nevertheless if Fluentd dies, your containers using Fluentd will continue to work properly.
-Furthermore, if Fluentd stop for short period of time, you will not loose any logs because the Docker engine buffer the messages not sent.
+Furthermore, if Fluentd stop for short periods of time, you will not lose any logs because the Docker engine buffers the messages not sent.
 They are sent again when Fluentd is back online.

 Finally, since 1.9 version you can show labels and environment variable with the